At which campus can I study this program?

 University Requirements and General Education Notes:

-US and IL are abbreviations used to designate courses that satisfy University Requirements (United States and International Cultures).
+US and IL are abbreviations used to designate courses that satisfy Cultural Diversity Requirements (United States and International Cultures).

 W, M, X, and Y are the suffixes at the end of a course number used to designate courses that satisfy University Writing Across the Curriculum requirement.

-GWS, GQ, GN, GA, GH, and GS are abbreviations used to identify General Education program courses.
-General Education includes Foundations (GWS and GQ) and Knowledge Domains (GN, GA, GH, and GS).
-Foundations courses (GWS and GQ) require a grade of ‘C’ or better.
+General Education includes Foundations (GWS and GQ) and Knowledge Domains (GHW, GN, GA, GH, GS) requirements.
+Foundations courses (GWS and GQ) require a grade of 'C' or better.

 Advising Notes:

-As per ACOTE Standard A.4.6 (2018) Notice to Applicants related to Criteria for Successful progression, retention, graduation, certification, and credentialing requirements of the Associate in Science in Occupational Therapy Degree:
+As per ACOTE Standard A.4.6 (2018) Notice to Applicants related to Criteria for Successful progression, retention, graduation, certification, and credentialing requirements of the Associate in Science in Occupational Therapy Degree.

 Successful completion of each segment of the OTA Program requires the following: